Do I have Ivory Keys ?

 2) What does it look like ?
 Ivory keys are almost always made up of 3 parts, The front, The head ( wide part) and the Tail ( long thin part) It will be rough to the touch if it is soiled which is the point of ivory.
 Pianists dont like slippery keys.
 You will see a thin parting seam between the Head and tail and if you hold a flashlight to it at an angle there will be a grain to it like wood has.

-3) Is it worth anything ? answer: Not really and it is illegal to sell.
+3) Is it worth anything ? answer: Not really and it is illegal or will be soon to sell.
 You need to obtain a permit from the US fish and game department, which could result in confiscation and a fine. .

 It's the same permit as you would need to sell lets say a Zebra skin or similar animal skin like that.
 Used ivory can be used for inlays on jewelry or other projects but then you cant sell those either or mention "ivory" in the listings so it's pretty much a waste of time.
 Old ivory removed from pianos is usually curled or chipped and color matching is difficult as well.